Kachumber Tomato

 Equal parts tomato, cucumber, onion all diced very finely, with a squeeze of lemon, some cilantro and salt.
 Other additions to this simple salad are optional (such as avocado or green mango) but using fresh, locally or home grown vegetables always makes this dish go from ordinary to extraordinary.

-Our seeds are originally from India and this is our first year growing this variety for seed.
+Our seeds are originally from India and this is our second year growing this variety for seed.

 25 seeds per packet.